 - Keep a pair of sunglasses in your vehicle at all times to protect your eyes from the sun’s rays.
 If you frequently drive at night, consider purchasing lenses with anti-reflective coating in order to reduce glare from streetlights and headlights.

 Fall is notorious for wet weather.
-Wet leaves pose a serious risk to motorists since driving on them is like driving on ice.
+Wet leaves pose a risk to motorists since driving on them is like driving on ice.

 - Before starting your car, remove any leaves from your windshield to prevent them from getting stuck under your wiper blades.
 Also, be sure to replace windshield wiper blades if they show any signs of wear.
 Neglecting your wipers can limit your vision during poor weather conditions and leave you in a dangerous situation.